Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 comprising the same stream at different bit-rates, bit-rate
 switching can be achieved.
 By using a common timeline
 different streams can be synchronized at the receiver,
-while they are in a separeted fragmented mp4 stream
+while they are in a separated fragmented mp4 stream
 send over a separate connection, possibly from a different
-[=live ingest source=].
+[=inngest source=]. for more information on the synchronisation model we refer to section 6 of [[!MPEGCMAF]].

 In diagram 10 another advantage of this synchronisation model